blei-lab/edward/docs/source/inferences.rst

     def __init__(self, latent_vars, data=None, model_wrapper=None):
       ...

 It takes as input the set of latent variables to infer and a dataset.
-Optionally, it also takes as input a model wrapper ``model_wrapper`` if the user uses an external language to specify the model.
+Optionally, if the user uses an external language to specify the model, it takes as input a model wrapper ``model_wrapper``.
 For more details, see the
 `Data API <data.html>`__
 and